orbit-love/orbit-model/README.md

 The higher love should correlate with the orbit level.
 High love members should go into orbits 1 and 2, with lower love members being further out at 3 and 4.

-To achieve this, we recommend a step function to group members into Orbit Levels base on love.
+To achieve this, we recommend a step function to group members into Orbit Levels based on love.
 We use the following ranges in the Orbit product.

 | Orbit level       | Love range   |
 | ---------------   | ----------   |